SoMo

-Joseph Anthony Somers-Morales (born September 11, 1987), better known by his stage name SoMo, is an American singer and songwriter.
+Joseph Anthony Somers-Morales (born September 11, 1987), known professionally as SoMo, is an American singer and songwriter.

 Career

 In 2009, SoMo started recording covers in Denton, Texas.
 A successful 2011 mash-up of Drake's Take Care led a massive draw to his YouTube channel, which has garnered 300M+ views on the platform.
 Throughout 2012, SoMo began to work on original music.
 His efforts in the studio yielded the independent debut mixtape My Life, merging R&B spirit with pop soul and showcasing his voice and songwriting.
 The mixtape was released for free on his birthday, September 11, 2013.
 Simultaneously, he released a new cover video every Sunday as part of his "SoMo Sunday" campaign.

 Struck by the success of SoMo's independent national tour, Republic Records partnered with him in October 2013.
 Following the re-release of his single "Ride" in November 2013, the song peaked at #76 on the Billboard Hot 100.
 On February 12, 2014, SoMo announced the release date of his self-titled debut album, "SoMo", set for April 8, 2014.

-On September 11, 2015, his 28th birthday, SoMo released My Life II, a sequel to his mixtape My Life.

-Prior to his second studio album, SoMo released the singles "Control" on May 1, 2016, "First" on August 5, 2016, and "Play" featuring Maty Noyes on January 27, 2017.

-On February 10, 2017, SoMo announced that his second album would be titled The Answers, and would be released on March 17, 2017.
-The album was made available to pre-order that same day, with a new song titled "Just a Man".
-The second promotional single, "Champion", was released on March 3, 2017.
-The album's third and final promotional single, "Want It", was released on March 10, 2017.